Master Grammar of Any Language with Deliberate Practice

 If you can’t commit a given piece of grammar to your memory, it means that it’s too big.

-For the purpose of the article, let’s assume that I want to master the Akkusativ form for “der”, “die” and “das”.
+For the article, let’s assume that I want to master the Akkusativ form for “der,” “die,” and “das.”
 Let’s leave plural for some other time.

-Quick sanity check confirms that I am able to comfortably reproduce the declination of the said forms.
+A quick sanity check confirms that I can comfortably reproduce the declination of the said forms.